Healthy New Towns

 Healthy New Towns is about:

-- Enabling local authorities, the NHS and housing developers to work more closely together to improve health and wellbeing
+- Enabling local authorities, the NHS, housing developers and other partners to work more closely together to improve health and wellbeing

 - Promoting better health and illness prevention through the way that housing and the public realm are developed – using housing and the public space as a contributor to health improvement